Fiori’s guide to the Opera!

 “Opera has always had its enthusiasts and its detractors.
 The French composer Debussy famously said, “In opera there is always too much singing” And Rossini, a composer who wrote an awful lot of the things said, “How wonderful opera would be if there were no singers”.
 But without singers there would be no opera!
 Opera is according to Samuel Johnson “an exotic and irrational entertainment”, and someone else wrote, “Opera is where a guy gets stabbed in the back, and instead of dying, he sings!”

-Fiori’s evening at the opera is going to be a bit different.
-Fiori’s singers will be performing some of the well known songs (known as arias – a technical term – and the Italian word for our English word ‘air’, meaning tune).
-And they’ll be leaving out the long bits of dialogue (known as recitative – another technical term! ) that normally come between the arias.
+Fiori’s evenings at the opera are a bit different.
+Fiori’s singers perform some of the well known songs (known as arias – a technical term – and the Italian word for our English word ‘air’, meaning tune).
+And they’ll tend to be leaving out the long bits of dialogue (known as recitative – another technical term! ) that normally come between the arias.

 The recitative bits normally move the story on, (because you can sing narrative story-lines much faster than you can sing set-piece arias).
 But who needs the story line when there’s so much lovely melody to indulge in?
 The other thing about arias is that they usually only have about 4 lines of text, which are repeated over and over, while the composer finds ever more beautiful tunes to set the same 4 lines to – so that’s hardly going to move the story on, is it?”

 So there you have it, a quick guide to the opera.
-Hopefully you’ve learnt something in time for Sunday.
-If you’re looking for tickets call the box office on +44 (0) 1327 360931 or click here for online booking.
+If you’re looking for tickets call Ticketsource on +44 (0) 333 666 3366 or click here for online booking.